Qatar Investment Authority: Investments

 In January 2013, one writer pegged the QIA investment in Britain at €30 billion, France at €10 billion and Germany at €5 billion, while another reported that the total assets under management in June 2013 was on the order of $100 billion.
 Qatar Holding's stake in Barclays rose to 12.7% following Barclays' capital raising in October 2008.
 Qatar Investment Authority holds a small stake in Fisker Automotive.
 It also holds about 17% stake in the Volkswagen Group, Porsche, Hochtief, as well as investments in Sainsbury's.
 The French government has made of Qatar a strategic partner, and the list of partnerships between the two states includes Total (4%), EADS (6%), Technip, Air Liquide, Vinci SA (5%), GDF Suez, Veolia (5%), Vivendi, Royal Monceau, France Telecom and Areva.
 In February 2009, France accorded special beyond-OECD investment privileges to Qatar and its state-owned enterprises; one example is capital gains exemptions in France.
-The QIA is also reported to hold part of Glencore.
+The QIA is also reported to hold 8.2% of Glencore.

 QIA holds a 6% stake in Credit Suisse.
 The French government has offered tax exemptions for Qatari real estate investments in the country and have acquired almost $4 billion of property.
 In May 2012, it acquired a stake below 3% in Royal Dutch Shell.
 It has announced a plan to raise its stake to 7%.

 In November 2012, QIA and Cassa Depositi e Prestiti signed the starting agreement of IQ Made in Italy Venture, a four-year cooperation to promote Made in Italy in Qatar's Arabic partners and to push them to invest in Italian economic sectors like fashion, luxury, design, food, tourism, lifestyle & leisure.